Menu Close

 Our History

-The Voldness original mission of feeding the hungry was kept alive by emeritus Dr. Opal Lee.
-Today, the Community Food Bank is governed by an active Board of Directors and is efficiently managed by Rudy and Regena Taylor.
-In addition to fighting hunger, by providing food as stated in the original mission, the organization is committed to providing education and resources to families, directly as a food pantry, and to other non-profit food pantries as a food bank.
+The Voldness family’s original mission to feed the hungry was carried forward by emeritus Dr. Opal Lee.
+Today, Community Food Bank is governed by an active Board of Directors and led by Rudy and Regena Taylor.
+In addition to providing food through its pantry and food bank operations, the organization remains committed to offering education and resources that strengthen families and support partner pantries across the community.